neajul/New-Dependencies/Tina first 700 words.md

   - so superficial also: the stack goes much deeper
   - **creating space, what is space, who defines it, what are the paradigms, how is it organised?**
   - bases/places/spaces?

 - In my efforts to redefine the cloud in my practice I have stumbled across many people who have made similar efforts, in trying to break lose from the frameworks that surround them and to redfine the dependencies that define their lives.

 - what is autonomy? an autonomous practice? autonmous spaces?

   - it's also content, a story, mystified
   - mesh network gotenna thing, even that is now slick

-suqatting online:

-domain squatting

-piggybacking

-the guy building a toaster from scratch

-your computer doesn't belong to you

-counter culture and computers have the same history

-**back to the land movement!**

-what does that mean digitally, what is 'the land'? it's not the cloud for sure!

-it's also certainly not the ocean...

-If the internet used to be an ocean that can be surfed etc, what is it now?

-**the story of the woman who invented the term surfing the web is very interesting**

-why did so many communes fail?

-amsterdam city of squats

-lets not forget pirate radios though, talking about ocean as a free space etc. it's not only bad.

-collapse OS: an operating system that can run on almost anything when society collapses

-IPFS: interplanetary file sharing lol

-the network is eternal and so is the ocean

-the term cloud literally meant the "unknown" part of a network diagram, the internet.

-cybernetics comes from captain! sovereignty over spaces.

-software is never finished, you always need to maintain it. like a boat, like a squat, like many things

-steve jobs was once homeless (thinking about priviledge)

-also richard stalman is so private, but also in a position to do that

-also all the silicon valley millionaires that don't let their children use tech

-who can just miss work for two weeks?

-the ultimate dropout is ted kaczynski

-Welcome to my Ted-Kaczynski-Talk

-anprim, reject modernity embrace tradition

-**tech is a race to the brain stem!**

-feminist server summit, maintenance care

-what is the difference between a server and a boat?

-big tech is exploitative, and that is not an accident, that is by design (remember pursuasive technology lab, youtube algorithms, pull to refresh, like button etc)

-- we are also talking about government/military technology here

-**what would a nomadic server be? and why would this be a good thing?**

-boating is not a working class hobby. tech and water don't mix.

-VPN scams (internet historian could be a funny reference here)

-the desire for privacy, but also being totally misinformed

-anarchist yacht club